 Vinyl records that look like new, such as if the sleeve looks pristine, the record hasn’t been played, and in general doesn’t have visible dents or dings, are almost guaranteed to be worth more.

-On the other hand, if the record is warped or the sleeve has scratches, water spots, or any other visible damage, it will be worth less.
+On the other hand, if the record is warped or the sleeve has scratches, water spots, or any other visible damage, it will be worth considerably less than a pristine one.

 While you’re inspecting your vinyl records, you’ll probably want to clean the opened ones, especially if they haven’t been opened in a while.
 Invest in a high-quality vinyl record cleaner, especially a good brush that will clean dust out of the grooves while not scratching them.